petergridge/Irrigation-V5/README.md

 The rain sensor is implemented as a binary_sensor, this allows practically any combination of sensors to suspend the irrigation.
 This can be defined at the zone level to allow for covered areas to continue watering while exposed areas are suspended.

 Implemented as a switch, you can start a program using the schedule, manually or using an automation.
-Manually starting a program by turning the switch on will not evaluate the rain sensor rules it will just run the program, as there is an assumption that there is an intent to run the program regardless of sensors.

-Only one program can run at a time to prevent multiple solenoids being activated.
-If program start times result in an overlap the running program will be stopped.
-Zones can be configured to run concurrently or sequentially using the grouping functionality.

 ## INSTALLATION